LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/overview.md

 ## How it works

+Select an event that suits your needs, implement the code of your function and deploy it to the LivePerson Functions platform.

-You can select from a set of possible events, that are [triggered](liveperson-functions-foundations-concepts.html#Triggers) by different services ([Event Sources](liveperson-functions-event-sources-overview.html)), [schedules](liveperson-functions-foundations-features.html#scheduling) and [external triggers](liveperson-functions-foundations-concepts.html#external-invocation).
+There are three basic types of events: [Triggered](liveperson-functions-foundations-concepts.html#triggers) by different services ([Event Sources](liveperson-functions-event-sources-overview.html)), [schedules](liveperson-functions-foundations-features.html#scheduling) and [external triggers](http://localhost:4000/liveperson-functions-foundations-external-invocation.html).
 Those events contain event-specific data, which allows the creation of custom logic.
-Further based on the event source you may also interact with it actively influencing processes happening on the platform.
+Depending on the event source, you can also interact with it, actively influencing processes happening on the platform.
-In that coding, you may leverage external services or LivePerson APIs.
-The below infographic visualizes this flow from the original event source to the lambda coding and back.
+You may leverage external services or LivePerson APIs in your function.
+The below infographic visualizes this flow from the original event source to the function code and back.

 <img src="img/functions/functions_overview.png" alt="LivePerson Functions Overview" style="width:100%;"/>